rwxrob/notes/Philosophy/No one will be there for you forever.md

 Nothing lasts forever—especially relationships.
 Everyone and everything you love right now will eventually die or disappear.
 The only universal truth is death and entropy.
 Repeat after me: I cannot depend on anyone or anything but myself.
 The sooner you realize that, the sooner you will start making decisions that bring you *true* happiness.

 In the Ashtanga Yoga tradition this concept of non-attachment, non-possessiveness, and non-greed is called **Aparigraha** one of the five Yamas.
 Practicing this is a big part of achieving true peace of mind, the primary goal of Ashtanga Yoga.
+Practicing non-attachment helps to free the mind from constant desire and anxiety and allows you to accept change and loss gracefully, unlike me.

+Those who achieve Aparigraha exude self-confidence, indepe

+Losing Aparigraha happens gradually and quietly.
+Every sacrifice you make "for the greater" good is a step toward attachment, dependency, and greed.